jeremytammik/tbc/a/1859_compile_2021_1_sdk.md

 CivilAlignments implements an external command and an external application demonstrating the use of the API for finding, property querying and annotating of infrastructure alignment elements:

--	Places major and minor alignment station label sets along an alignment
+- Place major and minor alignment station label sets along an alignment
--	Displays a summary of properties of the alignment element and its attached alignment station label elements
+- Display a summary of properties of the alignment element and its attached alignment station label elements

 Instructions: